Compare Texas Solar Buyback Plans

 Solar Buyback Plans and Rates in Texas

 The Texas solar buyback scene is heating up with a variety of plans to choose from.
-Below is a comprehensive chart detailing the solar buyback plans and rates offered by electric providers in Texas:
+Below is a comprehensive chart detailing the solar buyback plans Texas offers and the rates provided by electric providers:

 ProviderSolar Buyback Electricity PlansSolar Buyback Rates (kWh)Retail Price for Consumption (kWh)Conditions